tliron/em-dash/README.md

 	gsettings set org.gnome.shell.extensions.em-dash debug true

-You need to restart GNOME Shell for logs to being.
+You need to restart GNOME Shell for logs to begin.
 See the logs with [journalctl](https://www.freedesktop.org/software/systemd/man/journalctl.html).
 You can filter specifically for the extension, e.g.: